nguyenhphilip/phil-in-the-blank/content/posts/Introduction.md

 > As I learn how to forgive myself,<br>
 > And love you.

 Then I wrote them a letter expressing how I felt.
-I sent it minutes before boarding my plane to Europe:
+I sent it minutes before boarding the plane to Europe:

 >Dear Mom and Dad,<br><br>